SlimeKnights/slimeknights.github.io/_posts/2025-05-31-engineering-update.md

 Not all advances are modern with the newest material: ancient.
 Ancient is a loot exclusive material found primarily on ancient tools (hence the name), though plate armor can also notably obtain it via bastions.
 You can also occasionally find ancient from piglin bartering, as they will offer high value tool parts rarely.

 Ancient grants the tool an extra ability slot at the cost of large debuffs to several speed stats.
-It also reuqires ancient debris to repair.
+It also requires ancient debris to repair.

 ### Recycling